Argo Group International (NYSE:ARGO) Coverage Initiated at StockNews.com

-StockNews.com initiated coverage on shares of Argo Group International (NYSE:ARGO – Get Rating) in a report released on Monday morning.
+StockNews.com initiated coverage on shares of Argo Group International (NYSE:ARGO – Get Rating) in a research note released on Sunday.
 The firm issued a hold rating on the stock.

-Several other equities analysts have also recently commented on the company.
-Raymond James cut Argo Group International from a market perform rating to an underperform rating in a research note on Tuesday, February 28th.
-Compass Point cut Argo Group International from a buy rating to a neutral rating and set a $30.00 target price on the stock. in a research note on Monday, March 13th.
+ARGO has been the subject of several other research reports.
+Raymond James downgraded Argo Group International from a market perform rating to an underperform rating in a report on Tuesday, February 28th.
+Compass Point cut Argo Group International from a buy rating to a neutral rating and set a $30.00 price target on the stock. in a research report on Monday, March 13th.

 About Argo Group International